-My name is Irena, or Irey to my friends, and I was born in Ukraine (Google it), in a small city in the Carpathian mountains region called Chernovtsy.
+I was born in Ukraine, in a small city in the Carpathian mountains region called Chernovtsy.
 I come from a family of doctors, engineers, economists, athletes and very good cooks.
-My dad got qualified for the 1980s Olympic Games in Moscow and I remember having a real Olympic torch lit up on my birthdays – just a bit of useless trivia.
-Having active parents made me a pretty active kid – I did swimming, played tennis, climbed trees, ad ice-skated of course.
+My dad got qualified for the 1980 Olympic Games in Moscow and I remember having a real Olympic torch lit up on my birthdays – just a bit of useless trivia.
+Having active parents made me a pretty active kid – I did swimming, played tennis, climbed trees, and ice-skated of course.

 I moved to Australia with my mum when I was 16.
 I remember tasting my first avocado, mango and oysters and thinking what a marvellous cooking playground this country is.
-We are so lucky to live in a place busting with fresh, local produce and amazing multicultural flavours and ingredients.
-I developed my cooking skills over the years filling my repertoire with recipes and ideas I acquired through travel and other gastronomic adventures.
-I’ve cooked in a small kitchen in Tokyo, in a beautiful sun-lit Tuscan villa, and while camping in remote mountains near Transylvania.
-I haven’t been to the Antarctica or the Amazon but I am pretty sure I’d find something to chop, sautee and caramelise.
+We are so lucky to live in a place full of fresh, local produce and amazing multicultural flavours and ingredients.
+I developed my cooking skills over the years, filling my repertoire with recipes and ideas I acquired through travel and other gastronomic adventures.
+I’ve cooked in a small kitchen in Tokyo, in a beautiful sun lit Tuscan villa, and while camping in the remote mountains near Transylvania.
+I even managed to convert a camper van into a gourmet kitchen while camping around Europe in 2013 (read about that adventure here).
+I haven’t been to the Antarctica or the Amazon but I am pretty sure I’d find something to chop, sauté and caramelise.

 Then something happened.
-I’ve always had that voice in the back of my head telling me I should follow my dreams and passions – I think it’s known as ‘the calling’.
-All of a sudden it started growing louder and louder each day.
-It became impossible to ignore, which combined with constant work stress, lack of sleep and general ‘what the fuck am I doing with my life’ thoughts, lead to a letter of resignation and a decision to follow my dream.
+You know that voice in the back of your head that whispers reminders about your dreams and passion?
+I think it’s known as ‘the calling’.
+Well, it started growing louder and louder each day.
+It soon became impossible to ignore, which combined with constant work stress, lack of sleep and general ‘what the fuck am I doing with my life’ thoughts, led to a letter of resignation and a decision to follow my dream.
 I wanted to cook and inspire people; to ignite their curiosity and passion for one of life’s best gifts – food.

 So, what has all of this got to do with Paleo?
 One would think that as a mad cook I should be embracing all food groups.
-I sure did until recently.
-A couple of years ago I watched my mum, an otherwise healthy and active woman, go through two cancers…back to back…that sucked.
+I sure did.
+A few years ago I watched my mum, a seemingly healthy and active woman, go through two cancers…back to back.
+That sucked.
 Going through an illness with someone so close made me much more aware of my own health.
-I wanted to find the best nutrition and lifestyle to sustain optimal health and a long, happy life.
-I’ve always been a bit of a health nut, trying out the latest health products and trends, but I didn’t know about Paleo until late 2011 when I was introduced to it by a couple of friends.
-Like many others I questioned and doubted various aspects of the diet, removing grains sounded completely crazy to me.
-But, after doing lots of my own reading and research I grew to understand and love Paleo philosophy and approach to eating and living.
+I wanted to find the best diet and lifestyle for optimal health and a long, happy life.
+I’ve always been a bit of a health nut, trying out the latest health products and trends, but I didn’t discover Paleo until late 2011.
+Like many others, I questioned and doubted various aspects of the diet – removing grains sounded completely crazy to me.
+But, after doing lots of my own research I grew to understand and love the Paleo philosophy and approach to eating and living.

-Paleo questions the traditional concept of good nutrition – it turns the whole food pyramid upside down.
+Paleo questions the traditional concept of ‘good’ nutrition – it turns the whole food pyramid upside down.
 It also looks at many other factors, like sleep, stress and movement, which work with each other to foster good health and wellbeing.
-Besides switching to Paleo way of eating I also left my stressful job, started doing more regular, cross-fit inspired gym workouts, and decided to improve my sleep.
+Besides switching to Paleo way of eating, I also left my stressful job, became more active, and decided to improve my sleep.
 I feel much happier and healthier, and I have lots of energy throughout the day.

 What I like about Paleo eating:

-1. Nutrient dense, real food – I find that by eliminating grains, legumes and refined sugars, I end up eating a larger variety of nutrient dense foods like vegetables, lean meats and fish, eggs, some nuts and seeds and plenty of good fats like olive oil, avocados, coconut and good quality butter.
+1. Nutrient dense, real food – I find that by eliminating grains, legumes and refined sugars, I end up eating a larger variety of nutrient dense foods like vegetables, meat and fish, eggs, nuts, seeds and plenty of good fats like olive oil, avocados, coconut and good quality butter.
 I’ve always eaten lots of vegetables and salads but I definitely consume a lot more these days.

 2. Satiety – I never have to count calories or feel hungry.
 By consuming more protein and fat, I feel satiated for much longer and don’t often have the need to snack between meals.